-The Russian government’s decision was in retribution for the recent U.S. Congressional approval of the Magnitsky Act, legislation that will impose sanctions on Russian bureaucrats entangled in human rights violations and prohibit them from owning assets in and traveling to the United States.
+The decision made by the Russian government was in retribution to the recent U.S. Congressional approval of the Magnitsky Act, legislation that will impose sanctions on Russian bureaucrats entangled in human rights violations and prohibit them from owning assets in and traveling to the United States.

-Responding to the ban, Sen. John McCain (R-Ariz.) issued a statement saying:
+Responding to ban, Sen. John McCain issued a statement saying:

-The banning of American adoptions seems to be a cruel and petty political power play.
-Unfortunately, the loser in this play is not the precious and fragile diplomatic relationship between two major international powers but the Russian children and American parents who were hoping to welcome them into their homes.
-If there are any positives to come out of this event, it is hoped that they will be increased public attention and discussion of the plight facing many Russian children.
+The banning of American adoptions seems to be an act of cruel and petty political power play.
+Unfortunately the loser in this game is not the precious and fragile diplomatic relationship between two major international powers but the Russian children and the American parents who were hoping to welcome them into their homes.
+If there is any positive gain to come out of this event, it is hoped that it will focus public attention and discussion onto the plight of facing many Russian children.

-UNICEF, the branch of the United Nations that deals with the rights of children, estimates that there are currently about 740,000 orphaned children in Russia.
-The U.S. State Department notes that over the past 20 years 60,000 Russian children have been adopted by American families.
-At least one third of Russian orphans currently reside in domestic institutions and the number continues to rise.
+UNICEF, the branch of the United Nations which deals with the rights of children, estimates that there are currently about 740,000 children in Russia without parents.
+The U.S. State Department notes that over the past twenty years 60,000 Russian children have been adopted by American families.
+At least one third of Russian orphans currently reside in institutions and the number continues to rise.
 Many children with special needs are placed in orphanages because of the social stigma attached to disability or because of their parents’ inability to care for them.
-A child with physical or developmental disabilities is often deemed ineducable and sent to a state institution where he or she receives no education, minimal therapy, and where the quality of care is often sickeningly substandard.
-Many of the severely disabled children are confined to unsanitary warehouse-style rooms, denied appropriate medical care, and, in certain cases, physically abused.
+A child with physical or developmental disabilities are often deemed uneducable and sent to state institutions where they receive no education, minimal therapy, and where the quality of care is often at a sickeningly substandard level.
+Many of the severely disabled children are confined to unsanitary warehouse style rooms, denied appropriate medical care, and, in certain cases, physically abused.

 The tragedy of this situation is magnified by the fact that many foreign families have expressed an eagerness to adopt children with special needs.

-Russia has the highest abortion rate in the world (according to United Nations estimates for 2004, there were nearly 54 abortions in Russia for every 1,000 women).
-When a culture develops such a blatant disregard for life in utero, it often follows that the lives of the weakest ex utero become similarly disvalued.
+The callousness of this act seems to reflect a serious disregard for the innate dignity of the human person.
+As Russia currently has the highest abortion rate in the world (according to the United Nations estimates 53 out of every 1000 pregnancies in Russia end in abortion), it seems that this disregard begins right at conception.
+When a culture develops such a blatant disregard for life in utero, it often follows that the lives of the weakest become similarly disvalued.

-The high abortion rate has so adversely affected the population in Russia, where abortion restrictions were completely lifted at the beginning of the Soviet era, that the government recently enacted tighter abortion laws and required that the health risks of abortion be included in abortion advertisements in order to boost the birthrate.
+The high abortion rate has so adversely affected the population in Russia, where abortion was entirely unrestricted since the beginning of the Soviet era, that the government recently enacted tighter abortion restrictions and has required that the health risks of abortion be included in abortion advertisements in order to boost the birthrate.